 The network now has over 130 members from different sectors and a new award category has been created for nature recovery.

-Find out more and join the Sustainable Business Network
+Find out more and join the Sustainable Business Network.

 Community groups and individuals

-Dorset Wildlife Trust will be supporting local communities to make more space for nature through a self-help hub and a community action map launching Autumn 2024.
+Dorset Wildlife Trust will be supporting local communities to make more space for nature through a self-help hub and a community action map launching in Autumn 2024.

 The interactive map will allow communities to upload their nature actions and provide contact details to help connect communities to share advice, stories, volunteering opportunities, and enable more people to work together for nature.

-Dorset Council has some nature and wildlife advice and advice for community groups
+Dorset Council has some nature and wildlife advice and advice for community groups.

 Volunteer Centre Dorset have a range of volunteering opportunities, including gardening, nature conservation and outdoor activities.